Patik05/BPC-DE1-Project-2026/README.md

 Project for the bachelor subject Digital Electronics 1, 2026

 ## -- Main objective --
 Creation of a working alarm clock.
 The maximum amount of time set being a whole day (23:59:59).
 After the time runs out, colored diode lights up (or buzzer).
-The top module is called <ProjectDe.vhd> (will be renamed)

 ### -- Secondary objective --
 Implementation of a buzzer (HW-508)